esac-ic/esac.nl/readme.md

 	```
 	nano .env
 	```
 10. As of now, the only thing you need to change is DB_PASSWORD.
+If you mindlessly copied the commands in step 4, your password is now PASSWORD_HERE.
 Then Press Ctrl X and follow instructions.
 11. Make sure you've enabled the following extensions in your php.ini file.
 To find the location, use ```php --ini``` and note down the "Loaded Configuration File" path.
 You can use ```sudo nano [path]``` to then edit it.
 Make sure that these lines are uncommented (use Ctrl+W to search if you wish):
 	```
 	extension=fileinfo